cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 - You can modify the patients external environmental conditions (weather, submerge in water, etc.)
 - You can apply various actions (acute insults/injuries, interventions, conscious breathing, exercise, etc.) to be applied to the patient.
 - The patient can also interact with equipment models, such as an Anesthesia and/or an %ECG Machine as well as an %Inhaler via actions.
+- You can integrate the engine into your applications.

 ## What kind of data can I get from the physiology engine?